kamranayub/gatsby-source-typedoc/README.md

 };
 ```

+## Version Notes

+### 0.23.x

+Starting with `typedoc@0.23.x` you **must** use TypeScript 4.6+.
+See [release notes](https://github.com/TypeStrong/typedoc/releases/tag/v0.23.0) Older versions of Typedoc may throw warnings if you are using TS 4.6+, so for this reason I bumped this package a major version (2.x).

+_Please use 1.x versions of this package for Typedoc 0.22 or below_

+### 0.20.x

-> **NOTE:** Starting with `typedoc@0.20.x` you **must** provide a path to the `tsconfig.json` file.
+Starting with `typedoc@0.20.x` you **must** provide a path to the `tsconfig.json` file.
 See [release notes](https://github.com/TypeStrong/typedoc/releases/tag/v0.20.0).
 This source plugin supports typedoc versions previous to 0.20 but there are breaking changes to the exported JSON you may need to account for.

 In GraphQL now you may do: